claranet-ch/aws-sam-application-template-python/README.md

 **IMPORTANT**

-> Remember to add the content `requirements.txt` located in each layer folder, in the `requirements.txt` file inside the folder `tests/`.
+> Remember to add the content of `requirements.txt` located in each layer folder, in the `requirements.txt` file inside the folder `tests/`.
 This will allow to write and test your code locally.

 ### Testing